rebeccatraceyt/Kryan/README.md

 **Google Maps iFrame Bug (Live Page)** - A bug was detected with the iframe element of the Live Page (which was used to implement a Google Maps embed).
 There was a problem with the responsiveness of the iframe, causing it to extend its width far beyond the page upon resizing. while `overflow: hidden;` would have worked with larger screens, it was proving problematic with smaller screens.
 The developer found a post from <a href="https://www.labnol.org/internet/embed-responsive-google-maps/28333/" target="_blank" alt="Link to Digital Inspiration solution (external)">Digital Inspiration</a> in order to better understand the problem and to successfully implement a solution.

-**IGTV Bug (Press Kit Page)** - A bug was detected in the in IGTV embedding code which was affecting the responsivness of the embed.
+**IGTV Bug (Press Kit Page)** - A bug was detected in the in IGTV embedding code which was affecting the responsiveness of the embed.
 The `min-width: 326px` value was distorting the video when viewing on a mobile device.
-Using a post with a similiar problem from  <a href="https://wordpress.org/support/topic/problem-embedding-instagram/" target="_blank" alt="Link to Digital Inspiration solution (external)">WordPress</a> the developer was able to override this with a `!important` value after the set element, allowing it to be responisive across all devices.
-The developer recognises that this may not be best practice but, in this case, it was necessary in order to maintain responsivness.
+Using a post with a similar problem from  <a href="https://wordpress.org/support/topic/problem-embedding-instagram/" target="_blank" alt="Link to Digital Inspiration solution (external)">WordPress</a> the developer was able to override this with a `!important` value after the set element, allowing it to be responsive across all devices.
+The developer recognizes that this may not be best practice but, in this case, it was necessary in order to maintain responsiveness.

 [Back to top ⇧](#Kryan-Live)